Grok 4

 Model Version | Release Date / Window | Key Announced Features & Capabilities |

 This pattern of rapid, successive releases is part of a deliberate communication strategy.
-The cycle often begins with bold proclamations, such as Musk's statement before the Grok-3 release that it would be "the last time that any AI is better than Grok".5 Such claims invariably trigger reactive signaling from competitors, who then hint at their own imminent, more powerful releases.
-In response, xAI appears to escalate its own plans, as seen with the leap from the expected Grok-3.5 to the more significant-sounding Grok-4.
+The cycle often begins with bold proclamations from Elon Musk.
 This observable pattern suggests that the naming, timing, and framing of xAI's releases are not solely dictated by technical milestones but are also strategic counter-moves in a public relations battle.
-The objective is to manage the industry narrative, prevent the Grok platform from being perceived as technologically lagging for any significant period, and maintain its status as a frontier competitor in the collective consciousness of the market.21
+The objective is to manage the industry narrative, prevent the Grok platform from being perceived as technologically lagging for any significant period, and maintain its status as a frontier competitor in the collective consciousness of the market.

 Grok 4 - Features